rosacry/BeatSight/docs/LIVE_INPUT_REGRESSION_CHECKLIST.md

 - Toggle listening with `M` and confirm status text reflects Listening/Paused states immediately.
 - Trigger each drum type and observe lane-specific meter flash + estimated drum label in the HUD.
 - Hit detection should respect `MinTimeBetweenOnsets` (simulate rapid rolls to ensure no double-triggering).
-- Pause/resume gameplay; verify meters freeze while paused and resume smoothly afterwards.
+- Pause/resume playback; verify meters freeze while paused and resume smoothly afterwards.

 ## Persistence & Recovery
 - Close the application, reopen, and verify calibration persists (check timestamp in overlay tooltip if present).